English

 ENGL 378 Literary Topics (4)

-Note: Students must meet with the writing minor/writing emphasis coordinator to declare their intention to major in English with Writing Emphasis no later than the end of their third year.
+Note: Students must declare their intention to major in English with Writing Emphasis no later than the end of their third year.

 1. Complete all requirements for the English major listed above (40 credits)